fortran-lang/webpage/source/learn/f95_features/language_elements.md

 real, dimension(3), save :: point = (/0.0, 1.0, -1.0/)
 ```

 for local variables within a subroutine or function.
-The SAVE attribute
+The `save`
-causes local variables to retain their value after a procedure call and
+attribute causes local variables to retain their value after a procedure
-then to initialize the variable to the saved value upon returning to the
+call and then to initialize the variable to the saved value upon
-procedure.
+returning to the procedure.

 ### `parameter` attribute